Genealogy-valued Feller diffusion: Proofs of Theorems , , , , , : Conditioned processes and Kolmogorov-Yaglom limits

-The final point is to show that \emph{size-biased law} of the limit of the scaled $\U$-valued Feller diffusion conditioned to survive at time $t$, equals the \emph{quasi-equilibrium} of $\mfU^\dagger$, which we know equals $\mfU^{\mathrm{Palm}}$, which means that we have to identify the limit as the claimed object, by showing the proper relation of the moments of the two objects, the limit of the scaled and conditioned to survive at time $t$ original process size-biased and the one conditioned to survive forever then taken in its long time limit.
-Then in particular all finite subspaces generated by a sample of point from the population have \emph{different} laws the first had to be size-biased to be equal to the other.
-This relation we establish at the end. \end{proof}
+The final point is to show that \emph{size-biased law} of the limit of the scaled $\U$-valued Feller diffusion conditioned to survive at time $t$ and observed at time $t$, equals the \emph{quasi-equilibrium} of $\breve\mfU^\dagger$ (see \eqref{e977}), which we know equals the one of $\breve\mfU^{\mathrm{Palm}}$; see Corollary~\ref{c.1609} for this fact.
+This means that we have to identify the limit as the claimed object, by showing the proper relation of the moments of the two objects, the limit of the scaled and conditioned to survive at time $t$ original process size-biased and the one conditioned to survive forever then taken in its long time limit $\U^\dagger$.
+Then in particular all finite subspaces generated by a sample of points from the population have \emph{different} laws the first has to be \emph{size-biased} to be equal to the other.
+This relation between $\U^\dagger$ and $\mfU^{\mathrm{Palm}}$ we have established in Corollary~\ref{c.1609} and we explain at the end of the proof of part (b) below how to obtain the claim. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{T:KOLMOGOROVLIMIT}~(b)] Note that $\mfU^\dagger$ appears as solution of the martingale problem in Lemma~\ref{c.1310} which implies the compact containment condition on $[0,S]$ for every $S$.
 Together with the \emph{convergence of the coefficients} of the operator to the ones of the claimed operator, from which we have to conclude that the weak limit points are \emph{solutions} of the martingale problem.
 This follows since the compensators of the martingale problem converge, see (a), from the general theory; see e.g.\ Lemma~5.1 in Chapter~4 in \cite{EK86}.
 Here we have to observe that the super-criticality enters only in the evolution of the total mass term in the generator so that the term $\bar \mfu^{-1}$ in the generator is compensated by the total mass terms and the only point here is that the generator maps polynomials not in bounded functions as required in the lemma.
-However we can use the extended form of the generator and consider the operator on $\mcD_1$; see Remark~\ref{r.1207} and Corollary~\ref{cor.1183}.
+However we can use the extended form of the generator and consider the operator on $\mcD_1$; see Remark~\ref{r.1207} and Proposition~\ref{prop.1183}.

 Namely on the set $\mcD_1$ in \eqref{e1212} the operator maps into bounded functions.
 Then we see that the converging coefficients let the operators acting on $\mcD_1$ converge to the limit operator acting on $\mcD_1$.
 Now Lemma~5.1 in Chapter~4 in \cite{EK86} is applicable since these functions are still separating and hence we get the \emph{weak convergence} of the laws to a solution of the martingale problem on $\mcD_1$.
 Next observe that it solves also the $\Pi$-martingale problem as we see by approximation of $\Phi \in \Pi$ by elements of $\mcD_1$; see Section~\ref{sec:appr-solut-mart}.
 Therefore the limit is our process $\mfU^\dagger$ is identical to the one on $\mcD_1\cup \Pi$ and hence is our process $\mfU^\dagger$.